-As stated in USPS FCU’s Agreements & Disclosure, brochure, the Early Withdrawal Penalty reads as follows:
+As stated in USPS FCU’s IRA Certificate Application, the Early Withdrawal Penalty reads as follows:

-Headquartered in Clinton, Maryland, U S Postal Service Federal Credit Union’s field of membership (FOM) allows almost anyone to join:
+Headquartered in Clinton, Maryland, U S Postal Service Federal Credit Union’s field of membership (FOM) is varied, providing a way for almost any US citizen or resident alien to join:

-Easy membership: Members of the American Philatelic Society are eligible to join USPS FCU.
+Easy membership: Members of the American Philatelic Society ($45 annual fee) are eligible to join USPS FCU.

 Employment: Employees and retirees of the United States Postal System, regardless of residency status, qualify for membership.

-Relationship: Family and household members of current USPS FCU also qualify.
+Relationship: Family and household members of current USPS FCU are welcome to apply.

 Credit Union Overview

-U S Postal Service Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas ratio of 3.76% (excellent), based on December 31, 2016 data.
-In the past year, USPS FCU increased its total non-brokered deposits by $3.71 million, an above average annual growth rate of 2.06%.
+U S Postal Service Federal Credit Union has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 4.35% (excellent), based on September 30, 2020 data.
+USPS FCU has an above average capitalization level (10.90%), the result of holding $267.48 million in assets with $29.14 million in equity.
 Please refer to our financial overview of U S Postal Service Federal Credit Union (NCUA Charter # 16402) for more details.

-U S Postal Service Federal Credit Union is currently the 24th largest credit union headquartered in Maryland, with more than 22,400 members and assets in excess of $209 million.
+U S Postal Service Federal Credit Union is currently the 25th largest credit union headquartered in Maryland, with more than 25,000 members nationwide and assets in excess of $267 million.
 USPS FCU was established in 1934 by seven Maryland postal employees and eventually was granted a nationwide charter.
-There are over 50 credit unions in the U.S. at this time that have the word “Postal” in their names and have an affiliation with the USPS, but their FOMs are limited to a specific geographic area.
+At this time, there are more than 50 credit unions in the U.S. that have the word “Postal” in their names and are affiliated with the USPS, but their FOMs are limited to a specific geographic area.

-When compared to the 197 similar length-of-term CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationally, U S Postal Service Federal Credit Union's 12-month e-Certificate and Certificate APYs currently ranks second and fourth, respectively.
+When compared to 155 similar length-of-term IRA CDs tracked by DepositAccounts.com that require a similar minimum deposit and are available nationwide, U S Postal Service Federal Credit Union's 2-year IRA Certificate APY currently ranks first.